for all SIGCSE conferences

 Who can submit?

 - Program chairs and Conference chairs may not submit any scholarship (papers, posters, special sessions, panels, lightning talks, working groups, etc) to their conference, but their students are permitted to do so.
-Other members of the Program and Review Committees and their students may submit scholarship to the conference for which they serve.
+Other members of the Senior Program Committee and Program Committee and their students may submit scholarship to the conference for which they serve.

 - A specific chair (e.g., Poster Chair, Workshop Chair etc.) may not submit scholarship of that type (e.g. Poster Chair may not submit a poster proposal).